RenardHJ/CodeIsArt/README.md

 # Python Portraits
-Version: 0.2
+Version: 0.0.3

 **[Temporary Website](http://cs.umw.edu/~hrenard/pp/)**

 Made for the 2017 UMW Hackathon

-The purpose of this project is to create a usable web application that allows for python code to be visually represented on a canvas.
+The purpose of this project is to create a lightweight web application that allows for python code to be visually represented on a canvas.

 **We will be adding a documents folder soon for information not found in this document.**